Tailor-made Luxury Holidays

 Knowing where to start with Russian history can be overwhelming.
-With the right guide you can return a dinner party expert on Cold War, Revolution, the rise and fall of Communism and Stalin.
-The countries leading cities are awash with evidence of the countries past and makes for the perfect setting to let your inner history boff swot up.
+With the right guide you can return home a dinner party expert on Cold War, Revolution, the rise and fall of Communism and Stalin.
+The country's leading cities are awash with evidence of the country's past and makes for the perfect setting to let yourself be transported to a different time.

-With a more comprehensive history than most, Russian architecture reflects the countries extraordinary history.
-Our favourite: Saint Basil’s Cathedral, a worthy cover of most Russian guide books.
+Russian architecture reflects the country's extraordinary history.
+Our favourite is Saint Basil’s Cathedral, a worthy cover of most Russian guide books.
 Built by Ivan the Terrible who later supposedly murdered the architect to prevent him creating anything more beautiful in the future.

 Food and Vodka

 Russia is not vying for the gastronomy title of Europe but a visit to the country will undoubtedly have you sample some curious national dishes sure to surprise you.
 All washed down with (without slipping into generalisations), vodka.
 The drink is prevalent and in the winter it is a helpful extra jumper for the cold.

 Perhaps one of the country’s biggest accolades is its phenomenal ballet school and stars.
 The Bolshoi sells out annually and people rarely regret a visit to the theatre in the Russian capital.

 Whatever experience you are looking for, our experts are ready to help…

 How to Explore Russia